mauwii/act-docker-images/README.md

 [![MegaLinter](https://github.com/mauwii/act-docker-images/workflows/MegaLinter/badge.svg?branch=main&event=push)][workflowMegaLinter]
 [![Docker-Hub description](https://github.com/mauwii/act-docker-images/actions/workflows/dockerhub-description.yml/badge.svg?branch=main)][workflowDhDesc]

-## ⚠️ Heavily under construction... ⚠️
+> [!WARNING]

-...so please do not use this anywhere in production ❗
+> Heavily under construction, so please do not use this anywhere in production

 ## What

-The docker images in this repository can be used with [nektos/act][nektosActRepo], which is a very handy tool to run your github workflows locally.
+The docker images in this repository are made to be used with [nektos/act][nektosActRepo], which is a very handy tool to execute github workflows locally.

 If you don't know it yet, I highly recommend to check it out 🤓

 ## Why

-In the other Images I had problems with executing azure related tools, so I decided to create my own image which is heavily inspired by the images of [catthehacker][catthehackerImages]
+In the other Images I had problems with executing azure related tools, so I decided to create my own image which is heavily inspired by the images of [catthehacker][catthehackerImages] and the [official runner images][actionsRunnerImages].

 ## How to use